 "He'd be one of the first people at practice yelling `Let's Go Wildcats' " said Ancia Ifill.
 "He would always ask how you thought you were playing, and if he had some pointers that would help, he would NOT hesitate to share them."

 Gaby Chinchilla, who led the women's team with 16 singles victories and 11 in doubles appreciated Juan's counsel.

 "He always supported me and the advice he gave me was pretty good," Chinchilla said.
 "He helped me improve my game, but I'm going to remember the fun times, especially when he would sing."

 Pleasant said that Juan remained confident in his abilities and even more so in his place.

-“The day before [the accident] happened he told me he would rather play injured than sit it the season,” Pleasant said.
+“The day before [the accident] happened he told me he would rather play injured than sit the season,” Pleasant said.
 “He was one of the best players in the conference, doubles and singles, before his injuries and his goal was to be number one this year.